rpmuller/ePubs/WesternPhilosophy.md

 family.
 Slavery is expedient and right, but the slave should be naturally inferior to the master.
-From birth, some are marked out for subjection, others for rule; the man who is by nature not his

-208

-ARISTOTLE'S POLITICS

-own but another man's is by nature a slave.
-Slaves should not be Greeks, but of an inferior race with less spirit (1255* and 1330*).
+From birth, some are marked out for subjection, others for rule; the man who is by nature not his own but another man's is by nature a slave.
+Slaves should not be Greeks, but of an inferior race with less spirit (1255 and 1330).
 Tame animals are better off when ruled by man, and so are those who are naturally inferior when ruled by their superiors.
 It may be questioned whether the practice of making slaves out of prisoners of war is justified; power, such as leads to victory in war, seems to imply superior virtue, but this is not always the case.
-War, however, is just when waged against men who, though intended by nature to be governed, will not submit (1256*); and in this case, it is implied, it would be right to make slaves of the conquered.
+War, however, is just when waged against men who, though intended by nature to be governed, will not submit (1256); and in this case, it is implied, it would be right to make slaves of the conquered.
 This would seem enough to justify any conqueror who ever lived; for no nation will admit that it is intended by nature to be governed, and the only evidence as to nature's intentions must be derived from the outcome of war.
 In every war, therefore, the victors are in the right and the vanquished in the wrong.
-Very satisfactory !
+Very satisfactory!

 Next comes a discussion of trade, which profoundly influenced scholastic casuistry.
 There are two uses of a thing, one proper,